davidiw/os-website/lab/lab5.md

 Your code should pass all tests at this point.
 As usual, you can grade your submission with make grade and hand it in with make handin.

-> **Questions**

-> 2. How long approximately did it take you to do this lab?

-> 3. We simplified the file system this year with the goal of making
->     more time for the final project.
-Do you feel like you gained a
->     basic understanding of the file I/O in JOS?
-Feel free to suggest
->     things we could improve.

 **This completes the lab.**
 As usual, don't forget to run `make grade` and to write up your answers.